taskcluster/taskcluster-rfcs/rfcs/0128-redeployable-clients.md

 ## 4.1 Changes to publishing API manifest

-1. If a service of a taskcluster deployment provides a HTTP interface, the cluster may host the HTTP API reference document under `<TASKCLUSTER_ROOT_URL>/references/<serviceName>/<version>/http.json`
+1. If a service of a taskcluster deployment provides an API interface, the cluster may host the API reference document under `<TASKCLUSTER_ROOT_URL>/references/<serviceName>/<version>/api.json`
-2. If a service of a taskcluster deployment provides an AMQP 0.9.1 interface, the cluster may host the AMQP 0.9.1 API reference document under `<TASKCLUSTER_ROOT_URL>/references/<serviceName>/<version>/amqp.json`
+2. If a service of a taskcluster deployment provides an Exchanges interface, the cluster may host the exchanges reference document under `<TASKCLUSTER_ROOT_URL>/references/<serviceName>/<version>/exchanges.json`
 3. A taskcluster deployment must serve the API references manifest under `<TASKCLUSTER_ROOT_URL>/references/manifest.json` with the following format: